 The conceptual framework for initial licensure of the Educator Preparation Program at The University of Tennessee at Martin defines specific outcomes for participants of the curriculum.
 The basis for best professional practice embraces the following: (1) knowledge, skills, and application; (2) reflective practice; and (3) professional and ethical behavior.

-The foundation and implementation of all initial licensure programs and experiences in the TEP are focused on those knowledge, skills, and dispositions that enable candidates to become facilitators who understand human development and create learning environments that encourage all students to grow.
+The foundation and implementation of all initial licensure programs and experiences in the Educator Preparation Program are focused on those knowledge, skills, and dispositions that enable candidates to become facilitators who understand human development and create learning environments that encourage all students to grow.
 Based on the beliefs of the Unit faculty the knowledge base for the Initial Conceptual Framework is reflected in the following groups of outcomes:

 • demonstrate subject-matter expertise.

 • make the subject meaningful to all students.

 • demonstrate knowledge of curriculum development and design.

 • demonstrate the use of information technology as a teaching/learning tool